dbmdz/digitalcollections-blueprints/webapp-springboot-thymeleaf/doc/README-07-Logging.md

 ## Configuration

 We configure Logback using environment specific appenders.
-Be sure the config file is named "logback-spring.xml" to be able to use this feature:
+Be sure the config file is named `logback-spring.xml` to be able to use this feature:

-src/main/resources/logback-spring.xml:
+In `src/main/resources/logback-spring.xml`:

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>